 It takes courage to help someone who is suicidal.
 Witnessing someone who is struggling with thoughts of ending their life can stir up many difficult emotions.

 As you’re helping a suicidal person, don’t forget to take care of yourself and get the support you may need.

-To Help a Suicidal Person
+To Help a Person Who is Feeling Suicidal

 Get Professional Help.

 Do everything you can to get the suicidal person the help they need.
 Call a crisis line for advice or referral.
 Encourage the person to see a mental health professional, help locate a treatment facility or take them to a doctor’s appointment.

 If they are prescribed medication, make sure your friend is taking this as directed.
 Be aware of side effects and notify the physician if things seem to be getting worse.

 People who are contemplating suicide often don’t believe they can be helped.
 You may need to be more proactive at offering them help.
 Saying, “Call me if you need anything” is too broad.
 Don’t wait for them to call you or even return calls.
 Call again, drop by, and invite them out with you.